askforalfred/alfred/data/README.md

 ## Download

-The dataset is hosted on [GDrive](https://drive.google.com/open?id=1aGcXh5BDJk4eQKUUFfJruzJ9mOPic5u-).
 We provide a download script with three options:

 **1.** Lite (93MB): Trajectory JSONs.
 Images need to be generated with [augment_trajectories.py](../gen/README.md#data-augmentation) and Resnet feats with [extract_resnet.py](../data#extracting-resnet-features):